jzeiders/gps-filter/README.md

 # gps-filter

-Tool set for filtering gps data
+Tool set for filtering and cleaning-up gps data.
+Remodels the data set as vectors in order to accomplish this.

 ## Installation